 Using a stereo-to-phono audio cable, you can connect your laptop (via the headphones/stereo socket) to the TV (through the two red and white connections) to get sound coming out of the TV speakers.

-Stereo to RCA cables are inexpensive, costing around £5-£15.
+Stereo to RCA cables are dirt cheap, costing around £5-£15.

 Image credit: Belkin.

 2) Using 3.5mm audio cable

 Another option to get sound from your laptop to your TV is to use a simple 3.5mm audio cable and connect the laptop’s headphone socket (see above) to the equivalent on the back or side of the TV.

 Use VGA for video, plug some portable speakers into your laptop

 Another workaround would be to plug some portable external speakers into your laptop for a sound solution.
 If you’ve already got some chunky picnic speakers like the Nokia Play 360 Speakers (£80) or iLuv Boom Cubes (£20 - below) then put them to good use in the living room.